To submit a poster for US NAVIGATOR Conference, you need to complete a submission form via the link below.Submission

 Conferences require that you submit a proposal (these are usually called “conference abstracts”) before you submit the actual poster.
 The proposal for your poster will be reviewed to make sure it meets the standards of the conference.
 To present a poster at NAVIGATOR, you will need to first submit a submission form, which is available here.
 The submission form can be thought of as a proposal for your poster.

-For instance, the submission form deadline for project posters at NAVIGATOR 2021 is Jan.
-8, 2021, about 3 months before that year’s NAVIGATOR.
+The submission form deadline for project posters is 2-3 months before that year’s NAVIGATOR.
 It is a good idea to plan well ahead.

 It is common for organizations to implement and assess new programs or procedures, or to measure the effectiveness of existing operations.
 An improvement project poster describes this process of evaluation done by an agency, with the goal of sharing important insights and outcomes.
 In contrast to many academic projects, improvement projects strongly align with what managers, trainers, and directors do at their agencies every day.